Marcel Amont: Beginnings

-Through his appearances in the films La mariée est trop belle (1956), together with Brigitte Bardot and La conduite à gauche (1961), Marcel acquires a great reputation in France.
+Through his appearances in the films La mariée est trop belle (1956), together with Brigitte Bardot and La conduite à gauche (1961), Marcel acquired an increasing reputation in France.

 Amont signed a record contract with Polydor Records in that same year when he released his first single Escamillo.
-In 1957 he released his first album entitled Marcel Amont and in Bleu, Blanc, Blond.
+In 1957 he released his first album entitled 'Marcel Amont' and also Bleu, Blanc, Blond.

-A revelation of the late 1950s, Marcel Upstream connects more than 100 dates in 1962 on the stage of Bobino and two albums: Tout doux tout doucement (1959) and Bleu blanc blond (1959).
+Following his revelation in the late 1950s, Marcel Amont played more than 100 dates in 1962 on the stage of Bobino and two albums: Tout doux tout doucement (1959) and Bleu blanc blond (1959).